raganwald/raganwald.github.com/_posts/2014-08-04-i-cant-find-good-salespeople.md

 "So if I want good people, I have to:"

 1. Hire a leader with credibility in their domain;
-2. Don't expose their compensation to risks they can't control;
+2. Base their compensation on risks they can control;
 3. Work with experienced people to tailor the job to their motivation.

 "Got it, thanks."